January 3, 2017 in Tokyo, Japan

 Playing off the urgency, theres a fun part in the middle that’s classic Miyako as she takes her sweet time firing up the crowd and slowly striking Maruko as her teammates flip out over the clock running down.
 This was a little off formula from the earlier matches, as Miyako just couldn’t stop being Miyako despite the time pressure.
 Good story to pull out at the end.

 The crowd had been seriously engaged throughout each match and as things wound down here the anticipation was palpable.
 But this too ended in a time limit draw (to the exasperation of both team on the floor), and the ref announced no one had advanced and thus there would be no main event.
 Risa quickly decided this wasn’t acceptable, and set up a tag match involving the full teams against each other.
 Logical and well done.

 As everyone had been at ringside or wrestling for the entirety of all six preliminary matches, they all needed time to go into the back and prepare for / take a momentary break before the “impromptu” main event.
 So the injured Akane Fujita came out an talked/stalled for a bit until it was time.
 The crowd seemed engaged with whatever Akane was saying, and it’s nice to see her involved with IR as much as she can be while she recovers.

 To everyone’s credit, they managed to match the level of engagement and excitement of the earlier matches and provide a fun, fast paced main event.
 My memory wouldn’t do justice to the details of twelve wrestlers flying around.
-Was great though, and the champ’s team was victorious when Kyuuri rolled up Miyako for the pin.
-Between wrestling Tsukka to a draw and getting the win for her team here Kyuuri came out of this show looking like a million bucks, which makes me very happy.
+Was great though, and the champ’s team was victorious when Kyuri rolled up Miyako for the pin.
+Between wrestling Tsukka to a draw and getting the win for her team here Kyuri came out of this show looking like a million bucks, which makes me very happy.